-Simple tasks like scheduling a website page in your CMS to be published on a future date; more complex tasks like creating sophisticated email nurture workflows or creating online chat functionality - all these channels use the power of marketing automation technology to publish content efficiently and intelligently.
+Marketing automation comes in handy for many-a-marketer.
+Simple tasks like scheduling a website page in your CMS to be published on a future date.
+Or more complex tasks like creating sophisticated email nurture workflows or creating online chat functionality.
+These are both examples of how the power of marketing automation technology can be used to publish content to target audiences efficiently and intelligently.

 In this blog I look at three key channels where marketers often struggle to get automated content right: email, chat and social (and we’ve enlisted our pros at Engaging Partners to help you hit the mark!).